nkristek/Smaragd/README.md

 Your custom viewmodel may also be of type `ValidatingViewModel` which also implements `IDataErrorInfo` and `INotifyDataErrorInfo`.
 It exposes `SetValidationError()` and `SetValidationErrors()` methods which could be used in the property setter of a property to validate.
 The `IsValid` property indicates, if validation errors are present.

 **Please note**: Using this method, initially, there is no validation error, since the setter hasn't been called yet.
-You could use the `InitiallyNotValid(message)` attribute above the property.
-This has disadvantages, for example, that the initial message could not be a localized message.
-You may just call the property setter after creating the custom viewmodel to execute the validation logic instead.
+You may call `Validate()` on the `ViewModel` after initializing.

 ### DialogModel